REL – Religious Studies

 REL 210 The Prophets (3)

-Studies selected passages from the second division of the Old Testament (Tanakh in Judaism), consisting of Joshua through II Kings, Isaiah, Jeremiah, Ezekiel and the Twelve Minor Prophets.
-Through a careful study of selected texts, the course explores the significance of these books for an understanding of the history of ancient Israel and for the history and teachings of Judaism and Christianity.
-(REL, WRT)
+Studies selected passages and books from the second Division of the Old Testament (in Judaism, the Hebrew Bible), canon which consists of Joshua through II Kings, Isaiah, Jeremiah, Ezekiel and the Twelve Minor Prophets.
+The course explores the meaning of prophetic knowledge in Christianity and Judaism and the consequence of this knowledge today.
+(REL, WRT, EXP)

 REL 211 The Writings (3)